-Settings for the Re-EQ function are kept in each listening mode.
+• Settings for the Re-EQ function are kept in each listening mode.
 In THX listening mode however, the setting will return to "On" when the AV receiver is turned off.

-Zone 2

-In addition to the main listening room, you can also enjoy playback in another room, which we call Zone 2.
-For either of the rooms, you can specify a different input source.
+In addition to the main listening room, you can also enjoy playback in the other room, or as we call Multi Zone.
+And, you can select a different source for each room.

-Making Zone 2 Connections
+Making Multi Zone Connections

-There are two ways you can connect Zone 2 speakers:
+There are two ways you can connect Zone speakers:

 - 1. Connect them directly to the AV receiver. - 2.
-Connect them to an amp in Zone 2.
+Connect them to an additional amplifier.